 Creativity is interpreted broadly to include a wide range of arts activities as well as the creativity students demonstrate in designing and implementing service projects.
 We have an Academy Musical each year, and an Arts Space that is opened during lunch times to create, draw and make to your heart’s content.

 Activity can include participation in individual and team sports and taking part in expeditions and in local or international projects.
-Eg taking up a new physical or team activity – soccer, yoga, tai-chi, running
+For example, taking up a new physical or team activity like soccer, yoga, tai-chi, or running.

 Service encompasses a host of community and social service activities.
 Some examples include organising an activity to help out in the community, helping children with special needs, visiting hospitals and working with refugees or homeless people.
 We have engaging international trips, such as Tabitha and Antipodeans Abroad – involved in helping international communities.